 The dissertation defense hearing is an open forum that other faculty and doctoral students-but in no cases family members-may attend.
 The candidate may bring only their dissertation, copies of the biblical text, and blank paper to the hearing.
-The Chair of the Dissertation Defense Committee will moderate the session.
-Normally, the Chair will ask the student's mentor to open the session in prayer.
+The Chair of the Dissertation Defense Committee will moderate the session; the Program Director will serve as Chair unless he or she is the supervisor or second reader.
+Normally, the Chair will ask the student's supervisor to open the session in prayer.
 The second reader and external reader will take the lead role in the oral examination.
-The mentor may choose to ask questions during the examination.
-Once the second reader, external reader, and mentor have concluded their questioning, the session will be open to appropriate questions from faculty.
+Once the second reader, the external reader, and the Chair have concluded their questioning, the session will be open to appropriate questions from faculty.
 When the questioning has concluded, the Chair will dismiss the student whose dissertation is being examined as well as any students who have attended the session.
 The Chair will moderate the deliberations of the second reader and external reader, and will solicit input from other faculty members present.
 The second reader and external reader will determine the outcome of the hearing.
 In the event that the second reader and external reader cannot agree on a decision, the Chair will intervene and, if necessary, cast the deciding vote.

-Four basic outcomes of the dissertation defense hearing are possible.
+Four basic outcomes of the dissertation defense hearing are possible:

-- (1) The default outcome is that the dissertation passes on condition that further revision is completed (in rare cases a new oral defense may be required as a condition). - (2) The dissertation may sometimes pass with no required conditions but with recommended changes (typically oriented to broad improvements for seeking subsequent publication, rather than particular corrections or items needing to be addressed in the final dissertation copy). - (3) In rare cases the dissertation may receive a "clear" pass with no required conditions or recommendations. - (4) In rare cases the dissertation may be failed, the result of which is termination of the student's program.
+- (1) The dissertation passes on condition that further revision is completed (in rare cases a new oral defense may be required as a condition). - (2) The dissertation passes with no required conditions but with recommended changes (typically oriented to broad improvements for seeking subsequent publication, rather than particular corrections or items needing to be addressed in the final dissertation copy). - (3) The dissertation receives a "clear" pass with no required conditions or recommendations. - (4) The dissertation fails, the result of which is dismissal of the student from the Program.